 - Learn about jobs people do in our community.

-Students learn about various ways to maintain mental wellness, such as getting plenty of sleep, eating a well-balanced diet, getting exercise, going outside, socializing with friends, and practicing self-care and mindfulness.
+Students learn about various ways to maintain mental wellness, such as establishing habits, getting plenty of sleep, eating a well-balanced diet, getting exercise, going outside, socializing with friends, and practicing self-care and mindfulness.

 Students in older grades also learn about how to recognize when they need support or help with their mental health and wellness.
 In the 2022-2023 school year, this unit will be supplemented with lessons from the Riding the Waves curriculum.

 If you would like to have access to family resources related to the Second Step program, please go to app.secondstep.org to create an account using the appropriate activation key for the grade level of your student.
 Here are instructions to access Second Step resources, including the Homelinks:

 - Enter your email address and create a password

 - Enter your State, city, and select your student’s school

 - Enter your family activation key under “Product activation key”

 - Here, you can choose to view Resources (support material for parents), or Streaming Lesson Media, which gives access to the lesson videos and songs.
 This will also allow you to access the Homelinks linked below.